deepika-pdx/DeepikaAdvJavaRepo/airline-web/src/main/resources/edu/pdx/cs410J/velapure/README.txt

 options are (Options may appear in any order.
 Please do not provide '-search' and '-print' option together.):
-    -host hostname    Host computer on which the server runs -port portNumber  Port on which the server is listening -search name      Search for flights.
+    -host hostname    Host computer on which the server runs -port portNumber  Port on which the server is listening -search           Search for flights.
 Airline name is required with the '-search' option.
 The source and destination airport codes can be optionally provided with the '-search' option.
     -print            Prints the description of the newly added flight -README           Prints a README for this project and exits